gianni-rosato/svt-av1-psy/Docs/Appendix-TPL.md

 The following concepts are introduced to define the high level operation of the TPL algorithm:

 - Degradation measure: This measure would concern both the distortion and the rate variables.
-  The degradations is based on the difference between the distortion and rate that result from considering source samples as reference samples and similar quantities when considering reconstructed samples as reference samples.
+  The degradation is based on the difference between the distortion and rate that result from considering source samples as reference samples and similar quantities when considering reconstructed samples as reference samples.
 There is an underlying assumption in the development of the algorithm that the